Related ToolsNottaFirefliesOtter

 The Marketing Claim vs Reality Table

 Key takeaway: Budget 5-10% below marketing claims for realistic planning.
-If you need 99%+ accuracy, you need human review.
+For reference, professional human transcribers achieve 97-99% accuracy - if you need that level of precision, you need human review.

 When AI Transcription Isn’t Enough